-540 3.2.1 Federal Jurisdictions
+380 3.2.2 Federal Jurisdictions

-- 541 The United States Bureau of Land Management (BLM) as well as the United States Forest Service - 542 (USFS or Forest Service) owns/manages land within the Basin, including Modoc National Forest, shown - 543 on Figure 3-2.
-Information on their Land and Resource Management Plan is described in Section 3.8. - 544 The Forest Service Ranger Station in Adin is a non-community public water supplier with a - 545 groundwater well (Water System No. CA2500547, SWRBC Public Water Supply Listing).
+381The U.S. Bureau of Land Management (BLM) and the U.S. Forest Service (USFS or Forest Service)

+have jurisdiction over land within the Basin including portions of the Modoc National Forest, shown on

+Figure 3-2.
+Information on their Land and Resource Management Plan is described in Section 3.8.
+The

+384 Forest Service Ranger Station in Adin is a non-community public water supplier with a groundwater

+385 well, identified as Water System No. CA2500547.
+(SWRCB 2021)

-546 3.2.2 Tribal Jurisdictions
+386 3.2.3 Tribal Jurisdictions

-547 The Bureau of Indian Affairs (BIA) Land Area Representations database identifies one tribal property in the BVGB (BIA 2020a).
-Lookout Rancheria, shown on Figure 3-2, is associated with the Pit River
+387 The U.S. Bureau of Indian Affairs (BIA) Land Area Representations database identifies one tribal property in the BVGB (BIA 2020a).
+Lookout Rancheria, shown on Figure 3-2, is associated with the Pit individual tribal members within the Basin not shown.
+(BIA 2020b)

-549 Tribe.
-There are other "public domain allotments," or lands held in trust for the exclusive use of
+River Tribe.
+There are other "public domain allotments" or lands held in trust for the exclusive use of